You can't improve what you don't see.

 Want to wow your client?
 Showing up to a meeting with a sitemap is like rolling up to a pick up basketball game with LeBron James.
 Showing the stakeholders the current structure of their website, its problems areas, and how you’re going to improve it is a slam dunk.

-Site maps show information architecture.
-They diagram all possible ways to navigate it.
 And they show how all of the components are interrelated.
 Everyone on a team whether they’re role is in UI, UX, content writing, SEO, or business strategy can see right in front of them the taxonomy.
 This makes for better feedback, questions, and optimizing meeting times.
+VisualSitemaps helps ensure everyone is on the same page, keeping the team aligned and focused throughout the project’s lifecycle.

 And how many of us have spent undue time capturing screenshots and then sending them out by email, Trello, or Jira, in communicating with our team-members or clients?
 You might as well draw everything out on paper and strap it onto the leg of a carrier pigeon and send it on its way.

 There’s a more efficient way to do things.
-VisualSitemaps has the powerful feature of screenshot annotations which lets you make comments in real-time.
+VisualSitemaps has the powerful feature of screenshot annotations, which lets you make and manage threaded comments on HD Screenshots.
 When everyone on a project can share their ideas quicker, and see the comments in the context of the site map, it transforms this part of the process.
 Instead of a slow exchange shrouded in confusion, collaboration becomes clear and concise.

 And best yet, we’re willing to keep it a secret how easy it is to create one, and will let you take all the credit.
 Pretty nice of us, right?
 Shhh…

 What was once a painstaking process of creating an in-depth sitemap can now be done in a few clicks.
-Let VisualSitemaps give you the insights you need to enhance your design work, and propel your work process.
+Let VisualSitemaps give you the insights you need to enhance your content, SEO, marketing, and design workflow.